LinusErikNilsson/LinusErikNilsson/README.md

 - 👋 Hi, I’m @LinusErikNilsson studying on the .NET developer programme on Borås University of Applied Science/Borås Yrkeshögskola.

-- 👀 I’m interested in: Many things within .NET, API's, Blazor, MAUI, EF core and more.
-Also have an intrest in Windows, been a Windows Insider since 2015.
+- 👀 I’m interested in: Many things within .NET, API's, Blazor, MAUI.
+- 🖥️ Also I have an intrest in Windows and trying out new versions, I've a member of the Windows Insider Program since 2015.

-- 🌱 I’m currently learning: Webdevelopment, starting with HTML5 and CSS, and continuing with JavaScript and React.
+- 🌱 I’m currently learning: Web development, starting with HTML5 and CSS, and continuing with JavaScript and React.

+- 💻 Upcoming sideprojects: Learning MAUI and CosmosDB.

 - 💞️ I’m looking to collaborate on: Anything really.